audiofilter/fasst/README.markdown

 #### On GNU/Linux and OS X {#run-the-python-example-linux}

     python example.py

-#### On Windows {#run-the-python-example-windows}
-On Windows, we recommend that you install the pythonxy distribution: https://code.google.com/p/pythonxy/.

-Then you can easily run the script by double-clicking it.

 ### With MATLAB {#run-the-matlab-example}
 To run the MATLAB example, simply `cd` to the example directory and type `example`